 Before you can evaluate alternatives, you must understand the terrain.
 Most strategies fail because they ignore the environment.

 To evaluate alternatives, you first need a clean list of options.
-The Ansoff Matrix is the gold standard for this.
+The Ansoff Matrix is a gold standard for this.
 It forces you to categorize your options into four quadrants:

 Tip: Don’t just pick one.
 Use the Strategic Analysis Toolkit to run the numbers across all four quadrants at once.